PHYS3888/Tutorial_ComplexNetworks/README.md

 #### Plotting a sorted adjacency matrix

-In their 2018 paper, Arnatkeviciute plotted the same data in Figure 1A, shown here:
+In their 2018 paper, Arnatkeviciute et al. plotted the same data in Figure 1A, shown here:

 ![Arnatkeviciute et al.](figs/Arnatkeviciute.png)